auth0/docs/articles/support/_delete-tenant.md

 ### For paid subscription customers

 If you have a paid subscription with one or more child tenants, deleting the main subscription is not possible from the Dashboard.
 Please contact support for that.
-It is possible to delete child tenants from the Dashboard, and deleting such tenant should have no impact on your subscription plan.
-This is because activity and usage on child tenants counts toward the main's tenant activity and usage limitations.
+It is possible to delete child tenants from the Dashboard, and deleting such tenants should have no impact on your subscription plan.
+This is because activity and usage on child tenants counts toward the main tenant's activity and usage limitations.